ellemouton/website/content/drafts/onion-routing-prelims.md

 ![](/onion_prelims/1-alice-and-dave.png#center)

-Alice wants to pay Dave for a coffee and so Dave generates an Invoice and shows it to Alice using a QR code.
+Alice wants to pay Dave for a coffee and so Dave generates an invoice and shows it to Alice using a QR code.

 ![](/onion_prelims/2-invoice.png#center)